 So when it came time to make career decisions in college, I took stock of all the things I love: I love people and interacting and socializing with others, I love science, I love art, and I love making things with my hands.
 When I reflected on how my family dentist changed my life all those years ago, it dawned on me that dentistry was a perfect fit for me.
 All these years later, I’m happy to report I was right.

 Dr. Fleitz and I are beyond excited about opening our dream dental practice right here in the 30A area that we both call home.
 My passion is providing cosmetic dental care of the highest caliber; that is, after all, how this journey began for me.
-I also love caring for kids, and improving the health of any smile which has fallen into disrepair.
+I also love caring for children, and improving the health of any smile which has fallen into disrepair.

 Whether it’s shooting the breeze at your six-month appointments, or tackling a bigger dental project, it fulfills me to make people happy and surpass their expectations.
 You don’t have to travel far or to the big cities to have your simple or complex dental needs addressed any longer.
 Come meet us and see our beautiful office.
 You’ll be glad you did!